-If you constantly provide your plant with unnecessary water, then the roots will suffer, rot and die.
+If you constantly provide your plant with unnecessary water, the roots will suffer, rot and die.
 If the root system stops working, the plant will not be able to receive any nutrients anymore.

 You need to look at early signs of overwatering as your plant will end up completely dying if this issue is not solved fast.
 It is easier to recover an underwatered plant compared to an overwatered plant.

 The constant fluctuation of temperature surrounding your plant can cause stress to your Monstera Adansonii.
-If your plant is being provided with excessive amounts of heat, then this will damage the plant tissues.
+If your plant is provided with excessive amounts of heat, then this will damage the plant tissues.